49th Annual Workshop and Ball

 Mary’s Scottish Heritage contributes to her strong ties to Celtic Music.
 Highland dancing started at the age of five, and the love of the music steered her towards playing the accordion.

-Mary’s musical career has taken her from Greenland to Texas, as well as Scotland, and various Canadian and USA destinations.
 Mary is a member of the Van Isle SCD Society and the RSCDS Vancouver Branch.
 She has enjoyed providing music for Scottish Country Dance events in Western Canada and USA since 1991.

 In addition to Scottish Music Mary has been an accompanist to the Victoria Police Chorus since 2000.
 She is an accordion instructor and will be adjudicating the Alberta Accordion Association Festival June 2024.
 Mary also enjoys playing a variety of styles of music for private functions and senior residences and is a member of the Victoria Accordion Club.

-And then- there’s the ball!
+And then- there’s the ball with Mary Ross and Friends!

 The ball, semi-formal, is also held at the Edelweiss Club, 104 Niagara Street